reidrac/mkcas/README.md

  * basic: tokenized BASIC code.
  * ascii: ASCII text, can be BASIC for example.
 In case of BASIC code, the CR LF is expected as end of line.
+ * custom-header: no block type, header with loading address and block length followed by the data.
  * custom: no block type, data stored "as-is".

 Use `-h` flag to get command line help.